Posted by copwatch | Fri, 05/11/2012 - 7:02pm event

 FOR IMMEDIATE RELEASE!!
 Sunnybrae Middleschool Walkout March 18, 2011

 MIDDLE SCHOOL STUDENTS WALK OUT TO PROTEST WAR!!!!

 Arcata, CA: Twenty five Sunny Brae Middle School students walked out of class today to demonstrate their opposition to war and to the Navy’s proposed weapons testing in the Pacific off the North Coast.
 At least one student also voiced solidarity with the Union organizers in Wisconsin.
 Today’s rally coincided with the anniversary of the invasion of Iraq and was part of a nation-wide day of action against war.
 At two o’clock students emerged from their classrooms and gathered in the eighth grade basketball courts.
 One rally participant said that they chose this location, which was on school grounds, to prevent being mispercieved as just an excuse to cut class.

 Participants also said that the rally would have been larger but some students were kept from participating by teachers who prevented them from leaving class.
 Although they did not participate, other students and even staff showed solidarity and support for the rally.

 Copwatch groups are made up of concerned community members, who take action to lawfully monitor local law enforcement activity in their neighborhoods.
 Copwatch groups are proactively working to reduce police violence and misconduct in exercising their right to hold the police accountable for their actions.
 Many Copwatch groups use video recording to document police misconduct, thereby shifting the balance of power between law enforcement agencies and the communities they patrol, and in some cases affecting changes in police practices and policies.
-Video recordings of police activity are both constitutionally protected and vital to help deter police misconduct or expose it when it happens.

 January 24, 2011: Class 1 Felony of recording a conversation is just below the prison time you'd spend for murder.